African Solidarity Fund: Ratings

-On 8 July 2024, GCR Ratings (GCR) upgraded the Fund's long-term issuer rating from AA+(WU) to AAA(WU) on its regional scale.
-The outlook is stable.
-The upgrade of the ASF's rating reflects its robust financial health and the significant progress made in its activities.
-Despite the poor quality of its portfolio, the ASF's rating benefits from solid capitalisation and substantial liquidity reserves.
-Recent accessions by member states and financial institutions strengthen its capital position, with positive prospects for the future.
-The Fund maintains a prudent liquidity policy, with 23% liquid assets, 19% of which are immediately available to meet anticipated needs.
-The Fund's governance is robust, although there is still room for improvement in the quality of the asset portfolio.
-The clean-up of non-performing assets in 2023 has significantly reduced the claims ratio, and market and operational risks are well under control.
-The Fund's stable rating outlook is based on several strong points.
-GCR expects capitalisation to remain robust with capital expected to be released over the next 12 to 18 months.
-In addition, the Fund is expected to maintain a strong liquidity profile, and the sector and geographic concentrations of its development portfolio are expected to improve, with prudent management of counterparty risks.

 Performance

 In January 2021, ASF's compliance with ISO 9001:2015 was certified by the UK branch of Veritas Certification Holding SAS.
 Compliance with ISO 9001:2015 may serve as an objective and verifiable indicator of ASF's strong performance in terms of operational management and fund administration.

 Regional significance

 The ASF is one of the three main multilateral financial guarantee institutions on the African continent, the others being: the African Guarantee Fund (AGF) and the Fonds Africain de Garantie et de Coopération Economique (FAGACE).

 In February 2025, the ASF obtained official recognition as a specialized institution of the African Union.
 This decision was taken at the Summit of the Heads of the member States of the African Union.

 Perspectives

-Morocco and Sierra Leone joined the ASF in June 2024.
-Cape Verde, Congo, Comoros, Gambia and Liberia joined in late June 2023.
-Another 14 countries are in an advanced stage of joining the Fund: Angola, Botswana, Cameroon, Democratic Republic of Congo, Equatorial Guinea, Madagascar, Namibia, Sudan, Nigeria, Seychelles, South Africa, and Uganda.
+South Sudan joined the ASF in late June 2026.
+Morocco and Sierra Leone joined in June 2024.
+Other countries are in the process of joining the ASF, including Madagascar.